 The prep books are so well written, thorough, and do such a good job of breaking down complex concepts and material that we found them virtually equal in value to the online coursework itself.
 The workbooks also nicely supplement each class and study component, and are designed to reinforce the subject matter.

 Similarly, their digital testing platform is an excellent representation of the actual MCAT testing software and makes for a true exam-like experience.
-After each exam Princeton provides students with a detailed interactive score report.
+After each exam Princeton provides students with a detailed interactive score report (similar to Kaplan).

 Much like Blueprint’s user interface, maneuvering through the online portal is a breeze, and the navigation bar at the top smoothly guides you through the various resources and study materials in an easy and understandable manner.

 The true heart of Princeton’s MCAT prep course is its classroom component.
 It is almost overwhelming in its scope and content.
-With the Live Online and 513+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.
+With their 513+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.

 Further, the live instruction is not just with one instructor, but, from a team of 4-6 subject matter experts who are also MCAT specialists.